 - 1. Applicant registers on the GreenScreen Certified website. - 2.
 Applicant contacts Clean Production Action to begin the certification process. - 3.
-Clean Production Action determines whether product is within scope. - 4.
+Clean Production Action determines whether product(s) are within scope. - 4.
 Clean Production Action sends the following Application materials: - a) Non-disclosure agreement (NDA); and - b) Application Form. - 5.
 Applicant signs NDA and completes Application Form.
 Applicant sends signed NDA and signed Application Form to Clean Production Action. - 6.
 Clean Production Action countersigns NDA and sends executed NDA to Applicant. - 7.
-Clean Production Action sends Applicant an invoice for verification. - 8.
-Applicant pays the invoice for verification. - 9.
+Clean Production Action sends Applicant an invoice. - 8.
+Applicant pays the invoice. - 9.
 Clean Production Action sends Applicant the following materials: - a) Product Inventory Form;21 and - b) Instructions for analytical testing. - 10.
-Applicant submits the completed Product Inventory Form, Safety Data Sheets and GreenScreen assessment reports (for Gold and Gold+ only) for all inputs including mixtures and polymers purchased from suppliers, and analytical testing results. - 11.
-Clean Production Action performs verification.
+Applicant submits the completed Product Inventory Form, Safety Data Sheets, and GreenScreen assessment reports (for Gold and Gold+ only) for all inputs including mixtures and polymers purchased from suppliers, and analytical testing results. - 11.
+Clean Production Action performs product and certification reviews.
 Clean Production Action requests additional information from Applicant as needed. - 12.
-Clean Production Action informs Applicant of the verification results. - 13.
-Applicant informs Clean Production Action whether they will proceed with either: - a) A License Agreement for products that meet Bronze, Silver, Silver+, Gold, or Gold+ certification requirements; or - b) A GSC-Reviewed certificate for products that do not meet the Bronze certification requirements (See Annex 3 for GSC-Reviewed requirements). - 14.
-Clean Production Action sends Applicant an invoice for the license fee and a License Agreement. - 15.
-Applicant signs and returns the License Agreement and pays the invoice. - 16.
+Clean Production Action informs Applicant of the results of the product and certification reviews. - 13.
+Applicant informs Clean Production Action whether they will proceed with either: - a) A License Agreement for products that meet the certification requirements; or - b) A GSC-Reviewed certificate for products that meet the GSC-Reviewed requirements but do not meet the certification requirements. - 14.
+Clean Production Action sends Applicant a License Agreement. - 15.
+Applicant signs and returns the License Agreement. - 16.
 Clean Production Action countersigns the License Agreement and sends an executed copy to the Applicant. - 17.
 Clean Production Action lists certified product(s) on the Clean Production Action website and sends Applicant certificate(s) for certified product(s).

-21 A Health Product Declaration (HPD) could also be used for meeting the product inventory requirements described in Section 5.
+21 A Health Product Declaration (HPD) could also be used for meeting the Product Inventory requirements described in Section 5.
 The HPD Builder can be used as a tool for creating the HPD to be consistent with the HPD Open Standard.

-ANNEX 2 - CERTIFICATION PROCESS STEPS (GREENSCREEN CERTIFIED SERVICE PROVIDER)
+ANNEX 2 - CERTIFICATION PROCESS STEPS WITH GREENSCREEN CERTIFIED REVIEWER

-A2.1 Certification Review Process using a GreenScreen Certified Service Provider
+A2.1 Product Review Process using a GreenScreen Certified Reviewer

 - 1. Applicant registers on the GreenScreen Certified website. - 2.
-Applicant contacts Clean Production Action-approved Third-Party GreenScreen Certified Service Provider (Service Provider) to begin the certification review process. - 3.
-Applicant hires Service Provider to complete a certification review. - 4.
-Service Provider informs Applicant of the certification review results in a Verification Summary Report.
+Applicant contacts Clean Production Action-approved GreenScreen Certified Reviewer to begin the product review process. - 3.
+GreenScreen Certified Reviewer confirms with Clean Production Action that Applicant is registered for GreenScreen Certified and determines whether product(s) are within scope. - 4.
+Applicant hires GreenScreen Certified Reviewer to complete the product review. - 5.
+GreenScreen Certified Reviewer informs Applicant of the results of the product review and provides Applicant a completed Product Review Report.

-A2.2 Verification & Licensing Process Steps with CPA
+A2.2 Certification Process with CPA

-- 1. Applicant submits completed Verification Summary Report to Clean Production Action to initiate verification and licensing services. - 2.
-Clean Production Action performs verification.
-Clean Production Action requests additional information from Applicant or Service Provider, as needed. - 3.
-Clean Production Action informs Applicant of the verification results. - 4.
-Applicant informs Clean Production Action whether they will proceed with either: - a) A License Agreement, for products that meet Bronze, Silver, Silver+, Gold, or Gold+ certification requirements; or - b) A GSC-Reviewed certificate, for products that do not meet the Bronze certification requirements (See Annex 3 for GSC-Reviewed requirements). - 5.
-Clean Production Action sends Applicant an invoice for the license fee and a License Agreement. - 6.
-Applicant signs and returns the License Agreement and pays the invoice. - 7.
-Clean Production Action countersigns the License Agreement and sends an executed copy to the Applicant. - 8.
+- 1. Applicant submits completed Product Review Report to Clean Production Action to initiate certification review and licensing services. - 2.
+Clean Production Action sends Applicant an invoice. - 3.
+Applicant pays the invoice. - Clean Production Action performs certification review.
+Clean Production Action requests additional information from Applicant or GreenScreen Certified Reviewer, as needed. - Clean Production Action informs Applicant of the results. - Applicant informs Clean Production Action whether they will proceed with either: - a.
+A License Agreement for products that meet the certification requirements; or - b.
+A GSC-Reviewed certificate for products that meet the GSC-Reviewed requirements but do not meet the certification requirments. - 7.
+Clean Production Action sends Applicant a License Agreement. - Applicant signs and returns the License Agreement. - Clean Production Action countersigns the License Agreement and sends an executed copy to the Applicant. - 10.
 Clean Production Action lists certified product(s) on the Clean Production Action website and sends Applicant certificate(s) for certified product(s).